Mother Opossum Climbing a Log With Several Baby Opossums Riding on Her Back.

 An opossum (left) and a possum (right).

-While it’s a common myth that opossums can be rabid, opossums’ body temperature is too low for the virus to survive like it does in other mammals, such as raccoons and bats.
+While many wonder whether opossums can get rabies, their body temperature is too low for the virus to survive like it does in other mammals, such as raccoons and bats.
 If you see an opossum in defense mode, such as hissing, drooling, or swaying, don’t assume it’s rabid.
 These are bluff behaviors used to outsmart potential predators.

 By the way, they also eat cockroaches, crickets, beetles, mice, and rats.
 We bet those NYC opossums are thriving!